pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

     s=\sum\limits_{n=1}^{100}n

-If you aren't familiar with this type of formula, it is just a fancy way of
+If you aren't familiar with this type of formula, it is just a fancy way of stating this addition problem:
-stating:

 .. math::

     s=1+2+3+4+5 \ldots 98+99+100

-The code below adds all the numbers from 1 to 100.
+The code below finds the answer to this equation by adding all the numbers from 1 to 100.
 It is another demonstration of a running total is kept inside of a loop.

 .. code-block:: python